Smacky89/MidoralisScamDetector/README.md

 npm start
 ```

 Live once the logs show `Logged in as ...`.
-The first OCR check downloads the
-English language data once, then caches it.

 ---